ascend4/ascend4/HYBRID.md

 So the remaining gap is no longer "no direct continuous guards"; it is "general composite guard lowering is not there yet".

+The LRSlv-backed path is now working again:

+- selector/integer/symbol `SWITCH TO` driven by an explicit discrete trigger boolean works in the `switchto_*_mode` regressions
+- the newer direct continuous-guard selector path still works too

+The important repair there was more reliable same-time discrete-change detection during boundary/event iteration, not a second transition mechanism.

 ### 4. Some lower-bound chatter still appears near impacts

 The current ideal-bounce path can still emit noisy lower-bound messages during